APrettyCoolProgram/various-game-data/Magic the Gathering/A Template for a Deck.md

-# Angrath
+# Name of Deck

 <table>
   <tr>
     <td width="300">
       <img src="https://gatherer.wizards.com/Handlers/Image.ashx?multiverseid=461154&type=card" height="370" width="265">
     </td>
-    <td width="700" valign="top"><h3>Description</h3> This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.</td>
+    <td width="700" valign="top"><h3>Description</h3> This is the decription of the deck.</td>
   </tr>
 </table>

+### Strategy
+This is the strategy you should use when playing this deck.

 ### Win conditions
- This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.

-### Weakness
- This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.
+These are the win conditions of this deck.

-### Strategy
+### Strengths and Weaknesses
- This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.
-This is the decription of the deck.
+These are the strengths and weaknesses of this deck.

 ## Decklist